 Common Causes of Car Accidents in Maryland

-Any state whose drivers have to deal with the legendary traffic surrounding D.C. is a state that will see its share of fender benders.
-Between the frustration of trapped motorists, the distractions of modern life, and the stop-and-go maneuvers that spread brake lights for miles, it may seem like the cards are stacked against any driver on Maryland’s roadways.
+Between the frustration of motorists trapped in traffic jams, the distractions of modern life, and the aggressive driving that is common in cities, it may seem like the cards are stacked against any driver on Maryland’s roadways.
 Still, these factors are no excuse for causing a car accident – and if you were the victim of a negligent driver, you have the right to pursue the full compensation you are owed for your injuries.

-While the driving conditions most certainly vary from state to state, the common causes of car accidents in Maryland are not much different from those across the country.
-Some of the top causes of crashes include:
+While the driving conditions vary from state to state, the leading causes of car accidents in Maryland are not much different from those reported across the country.
+Nationwide and throughout Maryland, some of the top causes of car crashes include:

 - Texting, talking on the phone, and other forms of distracted driving